- << Back to guides index

 Turkey is the largest gulet market in the world with over 3,000 gulets.
 The gulet cruise concept also originates from Turkey - 'Blue Voyage' , a term coined by the famous writer Cevat Sakir Kabaagach.
 Once described as 'Where emerald earth meets royal blue waters, there is a place where one can truly find a connection with the heavens', the Turkish shore is home to some of nature's most spectacular scenery.
 Over the years, the concept has been carried over to Croatia and today there is a small fleet of gulets in Croatia.
 In a nutshell, gulets offer accommodation similar to a hotel.
 All cabins are en-suite and include everything you would find in a hotel room: a double bed, linen, towels, a hair dryer, a set of toiletries, reading lights and AC.
 The cabin configuration includes a master cabin, a double cabin and a twin cabin.
 Depending on the group dynamics, you can select a gulet with twin cabins if you have teenagers on board, or if you are a group of couples you might consider more 'diplomatic' gulet with all double cabins.
 Gulets offer a perfect setting for a good night sleep.
 The melody of waves blissfully breaking below the gulet's bow, a slight rocking movement of the gulet, plenty of fresh air, comfortable mattress, environmentally and ecologically friendly materials used for the construction of gulet cabins all make a gulet holiday a perfect escape to re-charge and reinvigorate.

 A typical day on the boat starts with a breakfast consisting of oats, eggs, pastry, yogurts, fresh fruit, teas and coffees.
-Lunch is always followed by a traditional sweet pancakes or gelato.
-Just when you think you cannot eat more, the epic sunset takes its place on the horizon and the view makes it hard to resist a refreshing drinks with some nuts!
+Freshly squeezed orange juices, organic eggs and a selection of overnight oats and grains are available on most of our gulets.
+Chia seeds, flaxseeds, kefir and other superfoods are also available.
+The emphasis is on a healthy diet.
+Lunch is always followed by a traditional freshly made sweet pancakes or gelato.
+Just when you think you cannot eat more, the epic sunset takes its place on the horizon and the view makes it hard to resist a refreshing drink with some nuts!
 Croats are very serious about the quality of food they eat.
 Frozen or processed food is to be avoided at any cost, you will not find many fast foods on the Dalmatian Coast.
 Another contributing element is the Adriatic Sea, being the cleanest in Europe, it is rich in fish and locals are spoiled with the choice.
+There is no fish farming in Croatia, you eat the fish that is caught in the sea!
 Adriatic fish are classified as “white” or “blue”.
 The latter are the oily fish, including mackerel, tuna, bonito, sardines and pilchards, while the white fish are meatier, and include grouper, bogue, dentex, john dory, hake and sea-bream.
 Although much emphasis has been placed in recent years on the health benefits of “blue” oily fish, the “white” fish which used to be scarcer in the Adriatic hence more expensive.
 In addition to delicious fish, the Adratic is famous for one more delicacy - fresh oysters.
 David Farley from BBC made a journey to Mali Ston in 2015 to sample the local oysters.
 He loved it so much that he suggested the Adriatic oysters should not be served with the lemon but enjoyed plain due to their divine taste.
 Lastly, there are also traditional meals served in the local taverns.
-Do not be put off with a scruffy looking tavern with the plastic white chairs -some seasonal taverns will serve you the best fish and vegetables from the owner's back garden.
+Do not be put off with a scruffy looking tavern with the plastic white chairs - some seasonal taverns will serve you the best fish and vegetables from the owner's back garden.
 Try the local slow cooking (under the clay bell) meal called Peka.
-It can be meat or fish based, both version are so delicious.
+It can be meat or fish based, both versions are so delicious.

 The gulet season starts in May and ends in October.
 The usual wind during the summer season is Maestral, the best wind for sailing.
 The breeze usually picks up in the early afternoon.
 This is a must experience if you are on a sailing gulet.
 You have a choice of joining the crew or enjoying the thrill of sailing from the comfort of your deck lounge.
 We work with the top skippers and Captains in the Adriatic who are happy to teach you a few bits about sailing or let you sail the boat under their supervision.
 If you happen to be on a sailing yacht, do not miss the opportunity to sail, it is a thrilling experience.
 Behind the steering wheel you become one with the boat and you feel every movement, the wind that stirs the sails, the water splashing underneath wanting to change your course, the horizon ahead of you that serves as a guide and an enormous amount of freedom.
 Something magical happens and you become a pure bliss and happiness.